Table of Contents

 #11: Let Nature Heal You

-A 2019 meta review showed that 90% of relevant papers found at least one positive association between nature-based recreation and mental health, including decreases in anxiety.
+A 2019 meta review by researchers Nancy Qwynne Lackey and others showed that 90% of relevant papers found at least one positive association between nature-based recreation and mental health, including decreases in anxiety.

 In other words, spending time around trees, plants, mountains, and fresh air can really give you a boost in your mood!
 I try to go out for a walk at least once in the evening to unwind from a long, stressful work day.